Electric-Coin-Company/zashi-android/docs/Setup.md

 For Continuous Integration, see [CI.md](CI.md).
 The rest of this section is regarding local development.

+1. Configure or request access to a Firebase Test Lab project
+    1. If you are an Electric Coin Co team member: Make an IT request to add your Google account to the existing Firebase Test Lab project
-1. Set up a Firebase project, for the purpose of running Firebase Test Lab
+    2. If you are an open source contributor: set up your own Firebase project for the purpose of running Firebase Test Lab
 1. Set the Firebase Google Cloud project name as a global Gradle property `ZCASH_FIREBASE_TEST_LAB_PROJECT` under `~/.gradle/gradle.properties`
 1. Run the Gradle task `flankAuth` to generate a Firebase authentication token on your machine